loken9387/testing-installer/README.md

 Run `offline/gather_debs.py` to download all packages listed in `packages.csv`.
 The script places the `.deb` files in `offline/debFiles`.
 Use the optional `--tar` flag to create `offline/debFiles.tar.gz` with the downloaded packages.
+Copy these `.deb` files into a folder named `dependencies` alongside the GUI executable.
+The installer reads packages from this directory during the offline installation.

 ### Running the Installer in Production
+The compiled GUI installs everything offline using the packages in the `dependencies` directory.
 1. Build the GUI on a development machine using PyInstaller:
    ```bash
    cd gui